 What are Solar Inverters?

 Solar panels produce vast amounts of electricity—but none of it would be very useful to the average American without the help of solar inverters.
-Solar inverters convert the power so that it’s usable by most appliances and equipment throughout the home.
+Solar inverters convert solar power so that it is usable by most appliances and equipment throughout the home.
 Since AC electricity is the main way that power is transferred around the world, inverters are highly important to most solar power setups.
-If you’re considering solar power, you should know how these inverters work, the different types sold today, and how to pick the right ones for your needs.

 How Solar Power Inverters Work